sarahmjohnson/data-engineering-challenge/README.md

 python -m spacy download en_core_web_sm
 ```

-Add the raw data in this format:
+The raw data should be in this format:
 ```
 data-engineering-challenge
     data